 The basic areas of applicability of (partial) results include: the search of information in distributed resources, question answering (in particular, cooperative answering), problem solving (in particular, problem solving by interrogation), proof theory and automated deduction (proof search, complexity issues).

 The project Erotetic logic in the modeling of ultimate and distributed question processing.
-Theoretical foundations and applications is supported by funds of the National Science Council, Poland (DEC-2012/04/A/HS1/00715).
+Theoretical foundations and applications is supported by funds of the National Science Centre, Poland (DEC-2012/04/A/HS1/00715).